-We assume that haploneme nematocysts are ancestrally present in siphonophore tentacles since they are present in the tentacles of many other hydrozoans (Mariscal 1974).
+While the phylogenetic position of siphonophores within Hydroidolina has been inconsistent across different studies.
+In Cartwright et al. (2008), they are reported as sister to Aplanulata, in Cartwright & Nawrocki (2010) they appear to be sister to Leptothecata, while in Kayal et al. (2015) they appear as sister to all other Hydroidolina.
+However, in the first two cases the node support for these relationships is weak, and in the last case the results are based on mitochondrial genes only.
+In Bentlage & Collins (2020), siphonophores appear as sister to the clade composed of Filifera III and Filifera IV, with strong node support.
+In any case, their affinities are congruent with the assumption that haploneme nematocysts are ancestrally present in siphonophore tentacles since they are present in the tentacles of many other hydrozoans (Mariscal 1974).
 Haplonemes are toxin-bearing open-ended nematocysts characterized by the lack of a shaft preceding the tubule.
 Two subtypes are found in siphonophores: the isorhizas of homogeneous tubule width, and the anisorhizas with a slight bulking of the tubule near the base.
 In Cystonectae, haplonemes diverged into spherical isorhizas of two size classes.
 There is one size of haplonemes in Codonophora, which consist of elongated anisorhizas.
 Haplonemes were likely lost in the tentacles of Apolemia but retained as spherical isorhizas in other Apolemia tissues (Siebert et al. 2013).
-While heteronemes exist in other tissues of cystonects, they appear in the tentacles of codonophorans exclusively, as birhopaloids in Apolemia, stenoteles in eucladophoran physonects, and microbasic mastigophores in calycophorans.
-The four nematocyst types unique to siphonophores appear in two events in the phylogeny (Fig. 4): birhopaloids arose in the stem to Apolemia, while rhopalonemes (acrophore and anacrophore) and homotrichous anisorhizas arose in the stem to Tendiculophora.
+While heteronemes exist in other tissues of cystonects, they appear in the tentacles of codonophorans exclusively, — as birhopaloids in Apolemia, stenoteles in eucladophoran physonects (except Agalma & Athorybia spp.), and microbasic mastigophores in calycophorans and in the Agalma-Athorybia clade.
+The four nematocyst types unique to siphonophores appear in two events in the phylogeny (Fig. 4): birhopaloids arose in the lineage leading to Apolemia (Fig. 4, branch 11), while rhopalonemes (acrophore and anacrophore) and elongated homotrichous anisorhizas arose in the lineage leading to Tendiculophora (Fig. 4, branch 3).